 Skip to main content

-Our MD program will provide students with the tools and training to be successful physicians and improve health in underserved populations by taking a comprehensive, community- and team-based approach to patient care.
+Our MD program provides students with the tools and training to be successful physicians and improve health in underserved populations by taking a comprehensive, community- and team-based approach to patient care.

 Students will not simply learn how to diagnose and treat disease, but how to prevent it.